labsyspharm/minerva-public-website/docs/usage/tutorial.md

 ---
 # Tutorial

-This page will walk you through the steps of creating a basic Minerva Story, with curated channel groups and narrated waypoints.
+This page will walk you through the steps of creating a basic <span style="color: #1DC690;">**Minerva Story**</span>, with curated channel groups and narrated waypoints.

+Before you start, it might be helpful to go over the [**Minerva Glossary**](../overview/glossary.md) to know some of the terms in this tutorial.

-## STEP 0 (Before you start): Requirements
+## STEP 0 : Requirements

-Check to make sure you have the [required input](index.md#required-input) before you start authoring your story.
+Check to make sure you have the following before you start authoring your story:

+1. You will need the path pointing to your **OME-TIFF image**
+  - e.g. "C/Documents/Data/image_01.ome.tif"
+  - This image can either be on your local computer or a mounted drive

+2. [Recommended] The path to a **CSV file with marker names in one column**
+  - The header of the column should be `marker_name`.
+See an example [*marker_name.csv file*](https://gist.githubusercontent.com/thejohnhoffer/f08eac0a9e15ad50eeb21f84276c93e4/raw/marker_names.csv).
+  - *Alternatively*, you will need to know the marker names and order to add them manually.

-{: .fs-3 }
+{: .fs-5 }
 {: .fw-300 }

 No image data yet?
 No worries!

-This [example dataset](./dataset.md) contains a OME-TIFF and CSV marker file that you can use to follow this tutorial.
+>This [example dataset](./dataset.md) contains a OME-TIFF and CSV marker file that you can use to follow this tutorial.

 ---